 Most people check the reviews, but that is a tedious task, and you hardly get 100 percent honest feedback about anything.
 We have compared features of some main tools like Klipfolio, Tableau, and Power BI, which will help you figure out the right fit for your business.

 Tableau is a perfect tool for medium and large companies.
-It enables easy, fast analysis of interactive, beautiful dashboards.
-These tableau dashboards are flexible as they cater different needs of different organizations and offer various visualizations, layout options, visualization sharing, and innate data exploration.
+It enables fast and easy analysis of beautifully designed interactive dashboards.
+These tableau dashboards are flexible as they cater to different needs of different organizations and offer various visualizations, layout options, visualization sharing, and innate data exploration.
 It has three products:

 - Tableau Desktop, for personal use (6 data sources) and enterprise use (44 data sources)